vincent-noel/cytoscape.js/md/extensions.md

  * [`cola`](https://github.com/cytoscape/cytoscape.js-cola) : The Cola.js physics simulation layout.
 Cola makes beautiful layout results, it animates very smoothly, and it has great options for controlling the layout.
  * [`cose-bilkent`](https://github.com/cytoscape/cytoscape.js-cose-bilkent) : The CoSE layout by Bilkent with enhanced compound node placement.
 CoSE Bilkent gives near-perfect end results.
 However, it's more expensive than the version of CoSE directly included with Cytoscape.js.
  * [`dagre`](https://github.com/cytoscape/cytoscape.js-dagre) : The Dagre layout for DAGs and trees.
+ * [`ngraph.forcelayout`](https://github.com/Nickolasmv/cytoscape-ngraph.forcelayout) : A physics simulation layout that works particularly well on planar graphs.
+It is relatively fast.
  * [`spread`](https://github.com/cytoscape/cytoscape.js-spread) : The speedy Spread physics simulation layout.
 It tries to use all the viewport space, but it can be configured to produce a tighter result.
 It uses Fruchterman-Reingold initially, and it uses Gansner and North for the spread phase.
  * [`springy`](https://github.com/cytoscape/cytoscape.js-springy) : The Springy physics simulation layout.
 It's a basic physics layout.

 ## API extensions
+ * [`clipboard`](https://github.com/iVis-at-Bilkent/cytoscape.js-clipboard) : Adds copy-paste utilities to Cytoscape.js
+ * [`graphml`](https://github.com/iVis-at-Bilkent/cytoscape.js-graphml) : Adds GraphML import and export functionality to Cytoscape.js

- * [undo-redo](https://github.com/iVis-at-Bilkent/cytoscape.js-undo-redo) : Adds undo-redo APIs to Cytoscape.js
+ * [`undo-redo`](https://github.com/iVis-at-Bilkent/cytoscape.js-undo-redo) : Adds undo-redo APIs to Cytoscape.js
+ * [`view-utilities`](https://github.com/iVis-at-Bilkent/cytoscape.js-view-utilities) : Adds search and highlight APIs to Cytoscape.js

 ## API